andreipope/unity-tiles-chain/README.md

+# Deprecated Repository

+This repository is **deprecated and no longer maintained**.
+Head over to [this page](https://loomx.io/developers/docs/en/join-testnet.html) to find out how you can join the Loom PlasmaChain Testnet.

 # Unity Tiles Chain Sample

 A basic example showcasing a simple Unity game interacting with a Loom DappChain, using [Loom Unity SDK](https://github.com/loomnetwork/unity3d-sdk).